sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-events/events.md

 |timestamp   |      |
 -------------|------
 description  | Time that the event occurred.
 In seconds since the Unix epoch.<br><br>Sensu automatically populates the timestamp value for the event.
-For events created via the [events API][35], you can specify a `timestamp` value in the request body. required     | false type         | Integer default      | Time that the event occurred
+For events created with the [core/v2/events API][35], you can specify a `timestamp` value in the request body. required     | false type         | Integer default      | Time that the event occurred